microsoft/pai/contrib/kubespray/doc/step-by-step-k8s.md

 ansible-playbook -i /path/to/worker.yml copy-daemon-openpai-nvidia-runtime.yml --become --become-user=root
 ```

-###### Notice
+- Notice

-We assume that your infra node doesn't have GPU card.
+    We assume that your infra nodes don't have GPU card.
 So in our tutorial, nvidia drivers and nvidia runtime isn't installed on the infra node.
-If your infra node is GPU VM, and you wanna install drivers and runtime on those machine.
-You should do the same steps for your infra node as what you have done for the worker nodes.
+    If your infra nodes are GPU machines, and you wanna install driver and runtime on those machine.
+You should do the same steps for your infra nodes as what you have done for the worker nodes.
-And be careful, at the last step named create docker configuration for OpenPAI, you should use the playbook named copy-daemon-openpai-nvidia-runtime.yml for your infra node.
+    And be careful, at the last step named ```create docker configuration for OpenPAI```, you should use the playbook named ```copy-daemon-openpai-nvidia-runtime.yml``` for your infra node.

 #### kubespray